rhelmus/virtmem/doc/manual.md

 changed, `virtmem` has to flag this data as 'dirty' so that it will be synchronized during the next page swap.
 To achieve these tasks, `virtmem` returns a _proxy class_ whenever a virtual pointer is dereferenced, instead of returning the actual data.
-This proxy class (virtmem::CVirtPtr::CValueWrapper) acts as it is the actual data, and is mostly invisible to the user:
+This proxy class (virtmem::VPtr::ValueWrapper) acts as it is the actual data, and is mostly invisible to the user:

 ~~~{.cpp}